 - If a course uses term dates, the course will appear in the course list if the term start date is not in the future and the end date is not in the past.

 After clicking Import into Course you should see the following notification displayed at the top of the page.
-If you see an error notification, please contact the TLT Help Desk.
+If you see an error notification, please contact the Canvas Help Desk

 Viewing Imported Resource